successanil/WeatherAppNodeWithJenkins/README.md

 # WeatherAppNode
 This is weather app for node

 A simple library which can give current tempreture of the place for which query is made.
-This library fetches its results from Google Maps API(https://developers.google.com/maps/)
+This library fetches its results from Google Maps API <a href="https://developers.google.com/maps/">Google Maps Api<a>

-and DARK SKY API(https://darksky.net/).
+and DARK SKY API <a href="https://darksky.net/">Dark Sky Api</a>.

-Tutorial Blog for usage of Library in React Native , Node projects can be found at Link (http://www.relsellglobal.in).
+Tutorial Blog for usage of Library in React Native , Node projects can be found at Link <a href="http://www.relsellglobal.in">Blog Link</a>.

 Usage in node app
 ```